Drowsy Driving Prevention Week is September 1-9

 ~ You snooze, you lose, Florida!
 Motorists should get adequate rest before getting behind the wheel ~

-TALLAHASSEE, Fla. –The Florida Department of Highway Safety and Motor Vehicles (DHSMV) is reminding motorists not to drive drowsy this Labor Day weekend.
-DHSMV is partnering with the Florida Sheriffs Association, Florida Police Chiefs Association and the Florida Trucking Association to recognize September 1-9, 2016 as Drowsy Driving Prevention Week.
+TALLAHASSEE, Fla. –The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is reminding motorists not to drive drowsy this Labor Day weekend.
+FLHSMV is partnering with the Florida Sheriffs Association, Florida Police Chiefs Association and the Florida Trucking Association to recognize September 1-9, 2016 as Drowsy Driving Prevention Week.

 Throughout the week of September 1-9, the department will remind drivers that if they are having difficulty focusing, yawning repeatedly or drifting into other lanes, it’s time to pull off the road.
 Drowsy Driving Prevention Week was established in 2010 with the Ronshay Dugans Act, as a time to remind everyone of the risks associated with drowsy driving.
 In 2008, eight-year old Ronshay Dugans lost her life after a cement truck driver fell asleep at the wheel and hit the school bus she was riding.
 Drowsy Driving Prevention Week honors her memory by reminding Florida of the impact drowsy driving can have.